Friends in all the right places: cross-sector partnerships

 As with any collaboration, challenges were encountered along the way.
 “Both Jane and I are very positive about the partnership but I’m conscious that it’s not easy for a state school to drop everything to co-ordinate a new project,” Edward explains.
 For example, there are practical challenges that state schools face due to limited funding, such as moving students from A to B. “I’m lucky, in that I have a fleet of minibuses I can call on,” he says, “so, it’s factoring in that this isn’t often the case for state schools.”
 There were also timetabling constraints that needed to be considered – most often, state schools are under external pressure to produce fast results, something that independent schools have more control over.

 You might also like...
-Writing by algorithms
+Boosting your team's mental wellbeing

 In terms of making things happen, one thing that Edward is acutely aware of is that if you ask someone to do something you must ensure that they have the time to do it.
 It’s about being able to give teachers the time to make sure that it’s beneficial to everyone and not just another thing they must do.